Tangerine-Community/Tangerine/docs/user-guide/addingSectionsAndQuestions.md

 The interface allows a drag-and-drop feature which enables reordering of the sections already created.
-The order in which the sections are listed, is the same as the sequence of screen that will be shown on the tablet.
+The order in which the sections are listed, is the same as the sequence of screens that will be shown on the tablet when the tablet user is filling in the form.

 Section Editor
 --------------